2021 San Jose shooting: Victims

 There were ten fatalities in the shooting, including Cassidy.
-All were VTA employees.
+All were male VTA employees.
 Their ages ranged from 29 to 63 years old, and many of them were longtime employees.
-Two of the victims were rushed to Santa Clara Valley Medical Center in critical condition, but one was declared dead upon arrival and the other died later that day.
+The victims names were Paul Delacruz Megia, 42; Taptejdeep Singh, 36; Adrian Balleza, 29; Jose Dejesus Hernandez, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Abdolvahab Alaghmandan, 63, Lars Kepler Lane, 63, and Alex Ward Fritch, 49.
+Eight people, including the gunman, died at the scene, while two of the victims were rushed to Santa Clara Valley Medical Center in critical condition, but one was declared dead upon arrival and the other died later that day.
 Six of the victims died in Building B, while the other three died at Building A. Before their deaths, some of the victims had led coworkers to safety.

+Autopsy reports confirmed that the manner of death for all nine victims was Homicide, and that the cause of death for all nine victims was multiple gunshot wounds.

 It was the deadliest mass shooting in the history of the Bay Area, exceeding the death toll of the 101 California Street shooting that occurred at a law firm in San Francisco in 1993, in which nine people including the gunman were killed.

 In August 2021, a railyard employee who had witnessed the shooting died by suicide on his first day back to work following the shooting.

 Perpetrator

-Police identified the gunman as 57-year-old VTA employee Samuel James Cassidy.
+Police identified the gunman as 57-year-old VTA employee Samuel James Cassidy (August 29, 1963 – May 26, 2021) of Cupertino, California.
 He had been employed at the VTA since 2001; for his first two years, he was an electro-mechanic, and he was eventually promoted to a substation maintainer position in 2014.

 Cassidy owned numerous registered firearms, including shotguns and long rifles.
 He used three semiautomatic handguns in the shooting, which were legally obtained.
 It was unclear if he also legally owned the high-capacity magazines used in the shooting; they are prohibited in California unless they were obtained before January 1, 2000, and the buyer was not otherwise prohibited from possessing firearms.
 Cassidy had a "minor criminal history" and was charged in 1983 with misdemeanor obstruction for resisting a peace officer.